dnzanalytics/Meetplan-Mepal-Datatricks/README.md

 | On | Whenever a website visitor purchases something|
 | -------- | ------------- |
 | Whereby | The user receives a notification of a successful submission on the page: /nl/winkelwagen/bevestiging After this submission the Google dataLayer (dataLayer) has to be filled.
-The dataLayer object should contain the values presented in the code example below.
+The dataLayer object should contain the values presented in code example 2 below.

 The email address is filled in, in the first step of the checkout.